CMOS-MEA5000-System

 What support is available for the CMOS-MEA5000-System?

 Multi Channel Systems provides PhD-level scientific support in neuronal and cardiac electrophysiology.
-NBT's team offers system demonstrations, installation, and on-site training.
+NBT's team offers system demonstrations, installation, and on-site training in Israel.

 Request for Quote